rmaher/todo_list/README.md

-# circle
+# todo
-Simple Circle Class
+Simple Todo List

 For this lesson your job is to get the tests to pass by adding the missing code to **lib/task.rb** **lib/todo_list.rb**